Table of Contents

 What Is a 401(a) Plan?

-A 401(a) plan is an employer-sponsored retirement account that typically covers government workers and employees from specific education institutions and nonprofits.
+A 401(a) plan is an employer-sponsored type of retirement account that typically covers government workers and employees from specific education institutions and nonprofits.
 It is different from an IRA in that the employer sponsors the plan, determines the investment options that the employees can choose from, and sets the vesting schedule (the amount of time an employee will have had to have worked with the organization before all employer contributions become fully theirs, even if they leave the company).

 With IRAs, the individual investor decides how much to contribute and if/when they want to make withdrawals from the account.
 With a 401(a) plan, employer contributions are mandatory; employee contributions are not.
 All contributions made to the plan accrue on a tax-deferred basis.